 Skip to Main Content

-How to access course reserves for Oxford College Students and Faculty.
+Learn how to access course reserves at Oxford College Library!

 If you are accessing course reserves off-Emory campus, you may need to log in to the Emory VPN to access databases.
 Visit https://it.emory.edu/security/vpn.html for more information.